Lara Croft: Characteristics

 The third era, established in Tomb Raider (2013), deviates from the original plot considerably.
 When Lara was young she travelled with her parents on many of their archaeological expeditions which helped to shape the woman she was becoming.
 It was on one of these expeditions that her mother, Amelia Croft, vanished and was presumed dead and when her father Richard presumably took his own life a few years later, she was then left in the care of Conrad Roth.
 Even though she inherited a vast fortune, giving her the means to attend Cambridge with ease, Lara chose to study at University College London.
 Though this was a much tougher choice, it helped her become more grounded and level-headed than she might otherwise have been.
 She also ended up meeting her best friend, Samantha Nishimura, during her time at UCL.
 It was because of Sam's free spirit and a wild streak that Lara was able to experience much more of London than just the universities and museums that she loved so much.
 After travelling the world, both Lara and Sam end up on an expedition to the Dragon's Triangle off the Japanese coast in search of the lost civilization of Yamatai.
 It is on this expedition that Lara is stranded on a remote island full of natural, human and supernatural dangers, which enables her to develop from an untested young woman to a survivor.
 After experiencing the supernatural powers of the ancient world, she comes to realise her father was right about his theories and her hunger for adventure awakens.
-Although Lara had an independent life, including much international work, she was also able to maintain an active social life and healthy relationship.